tdody/tdody.github.io/experience/index.md

 *Jun 2013 – Oct 2020*

+Most of my work at Jensen Hughes involved performing statistical risk analysis for nuclear power plants.
+Due to the technical nature of the work and the relative niche of the industry, we often had to develop our own tools and software.
-I co-founded the Data Automation and Machine Learning Team and led projects to improve engineering efficiency through automation and predictive modeling.
+In addition, I co-founded the Data Automation and Machine Learning Team and led projects to improve engineering efficiency through automation and predictive modeling.

 ### Key Projects